We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 Time from fit for discharge to actual discharge of an elderly person.
 This is a good indicator of provision of support care in the community.

-General and community provision: any service many be measured in terms of the wte staff or other resources available to it, using the appropriate population as denominator (eg district nurse wte/100 under 5 year olds).
+General and community provision: any service may be measured in terms of the whole time equivalent (wte) staff or other resources available to it, using the appropriate population as denominator (e.g. district nurse wte/100 under 5 year olds).

 Outpatient Did Not Attend (DNA) rates.
 Indicate proportion of booked appointments not attended, so measure of utilisation of clinics.
 However, most hospitals intentionally overbook outpatient appointments to minimise this effect.

 Bed occupancy: the ratio of occupied bed days to the days the bed is available for use.
-To enable adequate cleaning between patients, and to avoid placing patients in unsuitable beds (eg wrong specialty) this should generally not go above 85%.
-However, occupancy in excess of 90% is not unusual, and contracts specifying 95% are not unknown.
+To enable adequate cleaning between patients, and to avoid placing patients in unsuitable beds (e.g. wrong specialty).
+Occupancy in excess of 90% is not unusual, and contracts specifying 95% are not unknown.
 Such high occupancy places serious strain on the ability of the hospital to cope.
-Closely related measure: turnaround time, the average time between one patient being discharged from a bed and another patient being admitted to it.
+Closely related measure: ‘turnover Interval’ (turnaround time), the average time between one patient being discharged from a bed and another patient being admitted to it.

 Theatre utilisation: the proportion of scheduled operating theatre time that is actually used for surgery.